1.1 – Module Orientation

-Stage 2 – Goods for Metal era
+Stage 2 – Goods for the Metal era

 With time, safe havens evolved to banks and the paper transformed to different currencies.
-Perhaps this was the start of the book entry of the currency system.
+Perhaps this was the start of the book-entry of the currency system.

 Stage 3 – The Gold Standard era

 Over time, as domestic trade flourished, trading across borders also flourished.
-Economic sense prevailed and merchants realized producing everything locally did not make sense.
+Economic sense prevailed, and merchants realized producing everything locally did not make sense.
 Merchants started exploring cross border trade – simple import and export of goods thrived.
-This also meant merchants transacting across border also required to pay for it in a currency that was acceptable across borders.
+This also meant merchants transacting across the border also required to pay for it in a currency that was acceptable across borders.
 Banking systems also evolved, and somewhere around the late 19th Century exchanging goods for Gold (not silver) became the norm.
 Valuing the local currency against the value of gold was called the ‘Gold Standard’.

 However, here is a simplified version of the Bretton Woods System (BWS).
 The BWS was a way of defining the monetary relationship between countries, where the currencies were pegged to USD at a fixed rate while the value of the USD itself was marked against the value of Gold.
 Countries accepted this system with a room for 1% variation either side (against the pegged value).
 Needless to say, with BWS in place the USD became the currency the world transacted in, as USD was backed by Gold!

-Developed countries slowly withdrew from the BWS system and eventually BWS became history.
-Countries adopted a more market driven approach, where the market decided the value of one currency against the other.
+Developed countries slowly withdrew from the BWS system, and eventually, BWS became history.
+Countries adopted a more market-driven approach, where the market decided the value of one currency against the other.
 The market drives the value of currencies based on the political and economic landscape of a country versus the other.